ember-cli/eslint-plugin-ember/docs/rules/require-super-in-lifecycle-hooks.md

 Call super in lifecycle hooks.

 When overriding lifecycle hooks inside Ember Components, Controllers, Routes, Mixins, or Services, it is necessary to include a call to super.
-It is necessary to call the super.int() hook with arguments.

 ## Examples